Posted on March 15, 2017 under Posts

 FPWA supports the sentiments of Governor Cuomo when he states “”New York’s entire delegation – Democrats and Republicans – need to stand up and they need to fight, stand against this regressive plan and protect the people they are sworn to represent.”
 FPWA will continue to advocate for just policies concerning universal affordable healthcare coverage.
 We strongly oppose the American Health Care Act.

-Jennifer Jones Austin is the CEO and Executive Director at FPWA and is co-host of a segment on poverty for the nationally syndicated radio show, Keepin’ It Real with Rev. Al Sharpton, which airs Thursdays at 2:00 pm ET.
+Jennifer Jones Austin is the CEO and Executive Director at FPWA and is co-host of a segment about poverty and national policy for the nationally syndicated radio show, Keepin’ It Real with Rev. Al Sharpton, which airs Thursdays at 2:00 pm ET.